 After trying walking tours in other cities, Brant and Matt decided to bring the concept home, inspired also by their architectural background and general love for Lincoln.

-The Lincoln free walking tour is very much a new venture.
+The Lincoln free walking tour is quite new on the scene.
 The guys first started it in September 2021, and it has already been a swimming success, attracting many people from far and wide.
+It has also scooped a 2022 Destination Lincolnshire Tourism Award in the arts, culture and heritage category.

-The tour takes place every Saturday, typically starting at 10am, although Brant and Matt do occasionally vary the schedule.
+The original classic tour takes place every Saturday, starting at 10am.
 The meeting place is in Castle Square, and you can find the upcoming meet times and book your place on the Lincoln Free Walking Tour website.

 While the tour is indeed free, tips are very much welcome, as is always the case with walking tours of this kind.
 Giving a tip helps to show your appreciation for what is a fantastic tour, and supports the guys to keep it running in future.
 (They have a card machine for payment, so you don’t need to worry about getting cash out!)